jackliddle/melbourne-timeseries/README.md

 4. [Clustering](https://github.com/jackliddle/melbourne-timeseries/blob/main/04%20Clustering%20Analysis.ipynb) It would be great to be able to cluster these locations together.
 Do we have true labels for the sites?
 Sort of, we have the location names and with a little work we can use these to grade the quality of our clustering analysis.

 5. Forecasting
+   * 5a [Forecasting Introduction](https://github.com/jackliddle/melbourne-timeseries/blob/main/05a%20Forecasting%20Introduction.ipynb) Introduction to some of the key concepts of building forecasting models.
-   * 5a [Forecasting](https://github.com/jackliddle/melbourne-timeseries/blob/main/05a%20Forecasting.ipynb) Starting to build forecasting models and setting a baseline.
+   * 5b [Forecasting](https://github.com/jackliddle/melbourne-timeseries/blob/main/05b%20Forecasting.ipynb) Starting to build forecasting models and setting a baseline.